rj45/starjay/docs/cpu_isa_manual.md

 ### 2.4. `epc`, `estatus` - Exception Program Counter and Exception Status

 The `epc` register holds the value of the `pc` register at the time an exception or interrupt occurs.
-This allows the processor to return to the correct instruction after handling the exception.
+This will be the address of the instruction after the one causing the exception.
+This may have to be adjusted if the instruction should be retried after the exception is handled.

 The `estatus` register holds a copy of the `status` register at the time an exception or interrupt occurs.
 This allows the processor to restore the previous status when returning from the exception.